ryanmccartney/ffmpeg-docker/docs/index.md

 ### Media Passthrough

-Mounting media from your host machine directly into the running container allows FFMPEG to scan and analyse it in the background.
-It can then be directly used when running FFMPEG commands.
+Mounting media from your host machine directly into the running container allows FFmpeg to scan and analyse it in the background.
+It can then be directly used when running FFmpeg commands.

 Mount media in `/home/node/app/data/media` directory for use.